Private boat trip

 © Almudaina Hotel

-City centre hotel with roof terrace
+City centre hotel with an impressive roof terrace

 The 70 guestrooms at this hotel offer satellite television, air-conditioning, direct-dial telephones, wireless Internet access, and private bathrooms with bathrobes.